A fast dynamo on the three-torus: Main ideas and outline of the proof

 \textbf{Flux conjecture.} \textit{Every perfect dynamo is a fast dynamo.}

-The flux conjecture suggests that the growth required for a perfect dynamo is sufficient to overcome the destructive effects of small diffusion \cite{CG95}*{Chapter 4}.
-In Section~\ref{subsec:flux}, we prove that our velocity field $u_\alpha$ satisfies the perfect dynamo condition.
-Combined with Theorem~\ref{thm:fastpulsed}, this result provides a concrete example in which the flux conjecture holds for the pulsed-diffusion model \eqref{eq: pulsed dynamo} on the torus.
+The flux conjecture suggests that the growth mechanism underlying a perfect dynamo is robust enough to overcome the dissipative effects of arbitrarily small diffusion \cite{CG95}*{Chapter 4}.
+In Section~\ref{subsec:flux}, we prove that the velocity field $u_{\alpha, N}$ satisfies the perfect dynamo condition.
+Combined with Theorem~\ref{thm:fastdynamo}, this provides a concrete example for which the flux conjecture holds.